 Although no trace of the City of the Falls Project has survived to the present, the names of the original shareholders of the project still identify the street names in "City of the Falls" or Falls View area.

-Print, titled "Niagara Falls From Falls View Station" a litograph by John A. Lowell out of Boston.
+Print, titled "Niagara Falls From Falls View Station" a lithograph by John A. Lowell out of Boston.
 Copyrighted 1893.The image shows the Niagara Falls as would be seen today from the Fallsview Casino.
 Table Rock building is below them, to the left of the image.